TICKETS FOR 2020 SESSIONS SOLD OUT

 Kilduff Farm isn’t a scheduled stop but if you make the driver aware that you are coming to The Patch they should stop to let you off.
 Walk up the farm drive and you can access The Patch safely from there!

-We are introducing sessions for pumpkin picking in 2020 and tickets will be required.
+We will be running sessions for pumpkin picking again in 2021 and tickets will be required.
 Sessions will be between 9am & 11am, 12pm & 2pm and 3pm & 5pm.
 Each person wishing to access The Patch will require a ticket.

 YES!
-We have introduced ticketing to pick pumpkins in 2020.
+We introduced ticketing to pick pumpkins in 2020 and will be ticketing again in 2021.
 This will allow us to manage numbers, adhere to Covid-19 social distancing requirements and ensure a special picking experience for all of our visitors.

 Each person wanting to access The Patch will require a ticket, regardless of age.
 Tickets are restricted due to Covid-19 so if you don’t have the right number of tickets for your party, you won’t all be able to access The Patch.